wp-plugins/avchat-3/readme.txt

 > Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin.

 > #### The Pay Per Session plugin
-> With the Pay Per Session video chat plugin you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
+> With the Pay Per Session video chat plugin you can deliver pay per view and free one-on-one expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
 > Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin.

-The Community Lite, Community PRO and Pay Per Session plugins are developed by <a href=“http://nusofthq.com”>NuSoft</a>.
+The Community Lite, Community PRO and Pay Per Session plugins are developed by [NuSoft](http://nusofthq.com).

 The Community Lite video chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.